RyanYuanyang/Sea-Battle-Game/README.md

 2. 2D arrais that represents the game board with 10 x 10 dimension is widely used to store the game status.
 Vector data type is used to store the record of challenge mode.

 3. Vector is used in function printRecord() , so dynamic memory management would be used to store the record of challenge mode.
+Vector is also used in function challenge(), to store the order that player sunk the enemy's ships.

 4. The program will output a "record.txt" to store the records of challenge mode, and player can see these records in the game.